ku-cms/ListMaker/README.md

 This repo needs to be inside of a CMSSW directory and most scripts require a grid cert to run

-To make lists of files for datasets run:
+To make lists of files for bkg datasets run:

 nohup bash -c "time python3 batchList.py -i DataSetsList/bkg/" > batchList_bkg.debug 2>&1 &

-python3 batchList.py -i DataSetsList/bkg/ && python3 batchList.py -i DataSetsList/sms/ && python3 batchList.py -i DataSetsList/data/

 To Make Filter Eff Files: